zyra/ionic-tooltips/README.md

 ## Usage

 The `tooltip` directive takes a string, which will be used as the tooltip text.
+To use HTML in your tooltip, you need to pass the content through the `[tooltipHtml]` directive documented below.
 When using the `tooltip` directive, you can also use the following inputs:

+#### `tooltipHtml`
+(string) specifies HTML to use inside the tooltip.
+This will override any value you passed with the `[tooltip]` directive (if any was provided).

 #### `navTooltip`